To admire is, to me, questionless, the highest pleasure in life.

 (6) Fiacre Ó Cairbre (2010), Twenty Years of the Hamilton Walk.

-(7) Michael J. Crowe (1967), A History of Vector Analysis.
+(7) Michael J. Crowe (1967), A History of Vector Analysis, and the history of the book (2002).

 (8) Noel Hughes (2021), Researchgate comments and personal communication.